 In general, all email applications fall into at least one of three classifications.
 Each classification plays a specific role in the process of moving and managing email messages.
 While most users are only aware of the specific email program they use to receive and send messages, each one is important for ensuring that email arrives at the correct destination.

 A Mail Transfer Agent (MTA) transfers email messages between hosts using SMTP.
 A message may involve several MTAs as it moves to its intended destination.

 While the delivery of messages between machines may seem rather straightforward, the entire process of deciding if a particular MTA can or should accept a message for delivery is quite complicated.
 In addition, due to problems from spam, use of a particular MTA is usually restricted by the MTA's configuration or the access configuration for the network on which the MTA resides.

-Since Red Hat Enterprise Linux offers two MTAs, Postfix and Sendmail, email client programs are often not required to act as an MTA.
+Since Red Hat Enterprise Linux installs two MTAs, Sendmail and Postfix, email client programs are often not required to act as an MTA.
 Red Hat Enterprise Linux also includes a special purpose MTA called Fetchmail.